Team Jack Foundation

 • Kids are using treatments that are the same as those used in the 1970s.

 • In 77 years, they have only come up with 3 new drugs for pediatric cancers, for adults, in 7 years, they have developed 77 drugs for adult cancers.
-To date, there has NEVER been a drug developed specifically for childhood brain cancer.
+Until recently, there has NEVER been a drug developed specifically for childhood brain cancer.

 • Nearly 5,000 children are diagnosed with a brain tumor annually.